mustafaaras64/TestNG/README.md

 # TestNG
-Created By QA Tester&Engineer Mustafa Aras
+Created By QA Tester&Engineer Mustafa Aras.
 This project shows fundamentals of TestNG Annotations.